 What was your background before joining Motu?

-Wilbur Townsend joined Motu in early 2016 after finishing a Masters degree in economics and undergraduate degrees in philosophy and mathematics.
+I studied philosophy, maths and economics at Vic.
 For his Masters he produced two pieces of research: one asking whether legalising medical marijuana affects crime rates (it doesn’t), the other asking whether past employment affected the probability of future employment (it does).

 I knew I wanted a career in economic research, and Motu have an excellent reputation as a place to start one's career.

 What were the highlights of your time at Motu?

 I really liked the book club, and the drifting conversations over Lo Mein at lunch time.
 I also appreciated how much autonomy I had to explore new research ideas.

 How has your career progressed since you left Motu?